matheustmattioli/BERT-SQL-API/README.md

 Model code is based on https://www.kaggle.com/code/bobaaayoung/bert-word2vec-lstm-cnn-text-classification-ipynb.

+This model is part of a kong api gateway plugin solution for detecting offensive requests: https://github.com/mateuslima90/kong-plugin-ai-attack-detection

 ## How to use

 Download the model weights and save it in ```bert-sql-api/artifact/```.
 The steps are